 - Analyze information using information technology to improve patient outcomes.

 - Examine the impact of health care policy, finance and regulatory environments on nursing practice.

 - Integrate principles of communication in professional practice.

 - Synthesize knowledge of health promotion and disease/ injury prevention in designing population focused care.

 - Integrate professional standards of moral, ethical and legal conduct into nursing practice.

-The department provides well equipped laboratories for on-campus practice of clinical skills and health assessment skills, and a wide variety of client care opportunities in affiliated health care agencies.
-All senior students participate in a 17 hours per week preceptorship capstone clinical experience.
+The department provides well equipped laboratories for on-campus practice of clinical skills and health assesment skills, and a wide variety of client care opportunities in affiliated health care agencies.
+All senior students participate in an 18 hours per week preceptorship capstone clinical experience.
 Graduates are in great demand in the professional job market, and many have earned advanced degrees and have progressed to leadership positions in practice, administration, research, and education.

 Criteria for Admissions and Retention